Joey Chestnut: 2008

 Chestnut set two new world records in 2008.
 On February 1, he ate 241 wings in 30 minutes at the Wing Bowl XVI in Philadelphia.
 However, this record was broken by Takeru Kobayashi at the Wing Bowl XX in 2011 with 337 wings.

 On March 2, Chestnut ate 78 matzo balls during Kenny & Ziggy's World Matzoh Ball Eating Championship in Houston, Texas.

 On March 24, Chestnut set a new male record at The Big Texan Steak Ranch restaurant in Amarillo, Texas, by eating a meal of 4.5 lb ribeye steak, salad, baked potato, shrimp cocktail, and roll in just eight minutes and 52 seconds.
 Shortly afterwards, on his show on KKLA, previous record holder Frank Pastore congratulated Chestnut.
 (The overall human record is 4 minutes and 18 seconds, set by Molly Schuyler on April 19, 2015, on her first of three meals.)

 On July 4, Chestnut tied Takeru Kobayashi in the annual Nathan's Hot Dog Contest after eating 59 HDB in 10 minutes.
 The tie resulted in a 5 HDB eat-off, which Chestnut won by consuming all five HDBs before Kobayashi.
-The 59 is a new record in the competition based on the reduction from 12 minutes to 10 minutes.
+The 59 was a new record in the competition based on the reduction from 12 minutes to 10 minutes.
 Chestnut weighed in at 102 kg.

 On July 28, Chestnut lost to Takeru Kobayashi in Chicken Satay eating in the MLE Asia inaugural event.
 He consumed just over 4 kg to Kobayashi's almost 5.5 kg.

 On August 23, Chestnut defeated IFOCE's second highest-ranked competitive eater Pat "Deep Dish" Bertoletti in the second Gyoza Eating Championship in Little Tokyo, Los Angeles, California.
 He devoured 231 gyoza, setting a new world record; he beat his previous record of 212, set at the inaugural event in 2006 when he narrowly defeated Sonya "Black Widow" Thomas (210).
 Thomas did not attend the 2008 event due to budgetary and travel costs.

 On October 12, Chestnut consumed 45 slices of pizza, winning the "Famous Famiglia World Pizza Eating Championship", which was held in Times Square in New York.
 This was beaten by Bertoletti with 47 slices a few weeks later.